Rainham Hall

 Rainham Hall is a Grade II* listed Georgian house, owned by the National Trust, in Rainham, in the London Borough of Havering.
-Built in 1729 for Captain John Harle, the house was transferred to the National Trust in 1949; let to a number of private tenants, it remained closed to the public until late 2015.
-Of note is that Rainham Hall recently appeared as a location in the 2019 BBC production of A Christmas Carol.
+Built in 1729 for Captain John Harle, the house was transferred to the National Trust in 1949.
+Let to a succession of private tenants, it remained closed to the public until late 2015.
+It recently appeared as a location in the 2019 BBC production of A Christmas Carol.

 Buildings

 Rainham Hall is a three-storey brown and red brick house next to the church of St Helen and St Giles in the centre of Rainham in the London Borough of Havering.
 It is an example of a Dutch domestic Queen Anne style house.
 Many of the original features of the house remain, including trompe-l'œil frescoes on the walls and Delft tiles in the fireplaces.
 Outside the front of the house are Grade II* listed wrought-iron railings that feature the intertwining initials of Harle and his wife Mary.
 They are described as being amongst the finest in London from that time; a guide published by the London Borough of Havering suggests that they might have been created by Jean Tijou, a famed blacksmith who produced the ironwork for Hampton Court Palace.

 Along with the main building the grounds contain a stable/coach house and lodge, all of which were given Grade II* listed status in January 1955.
 Some of the walls in the garden and "stone garden vases of contemporary date" were also listed at the same time.
 The two-acre garden features a recently replanted 30-tree orchard, one of the largest in London.
 Harle used the coach house and hall as the main centre for his trading activities.
 The close proximity of the commercial and domestic buildings is described by the National Trust as "significant because it seems to be a rare survival of a practice which was once widespread".

 Rainham Hall has been recommended for an upgrade to Grade I listed status.
 A 2011 Heritage Scoping Study noted that the main building should be reviewed, stating that "it is one of the finest and best-preserved examples in England of a medium-sized early Georgian merchant’s house" with the National Trust receiving credit for their work on maintaining the property.
 It goes on to state that the "outstanding level of the significance of this landmark" should merit a review in the listed status.